 At Trevena, our mission is to deliver innovative solutions to patients and healthcare providers confronting serious medical conditions.

-Our lead product candidate is oliceridine injection, an innovative new chemical entity that has recently completed Phase 3 pivotal efficacy studies for the management of moderate-to-severe acute pain.
+Our lead product candidate is oliceridine injection, an innovative new chemical entity that has recently completed Phase 3 pivotal efficacy studies in patients with moderate-to-severe acute pain.
 Oliceridine injection is designated a Breakthrough Therapy by the U.S. Food and Drug Administration.
 We also have discovered several other product candidates with the potential to address problems across a wide range of therapeutic areas, including moderate-to-severe acute and chronic pain, and migraine.
 In addition, we have an early-stage portfolio of drug discovery programs currently in lead optimization.

 Our history is rooted in strong science – Trevena was founded to translate Nobel Prize-winning research